 3. I’ve heard it’s hard is it to get a VA loan.
 Is that true?

-According to figures from the VA, most eligible Veterans who apply for VA loans get approved—72 percent in 20186 to be exact.
+According to figures from the VA, most eligible Veterans who apply for VA loans get approved—72% in 2018 to be exact.
 As with any mortgage, there’s a process involved in obtaining a VA loan.
 That process consists of six steps:

 Six Steps to a VA Loan